nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    * `add n/Jane Doe p/98765433 e/janed@example.com a/Jane street, block 123, #01-01 t/floorball t/suitemate` : Adds a contact named `Jane Doe` to CampusConnect who is tagged with the `floorball` and `suitemate` tags.

    * `optout notify birthdays` : Opts out from birthday notifications.

-   * `addemer 3 RA` : Marks the 3rd contact in the list as an RA (Residential Assistant).

    * `find name/Doe` : Finds all contacts who have "Doe" in their name.